Self-Employed contractors can apply for Paycheck Protection Program loans

 Once an eligible self-employed individual or contractor receives the loan, they may use it for the following:

-- Monthly payroll and costs to keep paying employee compensation, salary, wages, tips, or commission
+- Monthly payroll and costs including salary, wages, tips, and commission

 - Charges related to insurance premiums, health-care benefits during periods of paid sick, medical, or family leave

 - Mortgage payments, including interest

 - Business-related rent or lease agreements

 - Compensation for employees that are not U.S. residents